21 January 2022

 We are in such a situation at this moment: we stand in front of honey bee colony losses, insect decline, pollination crisis and whatever.
 Now, we have to address the problem as a whole and not focus only on this last straw.

 Good practices for superorganism welfare

 Beekeeping is very diverse around the world.
-However, I think that we should develop a basic toolbox of what good beekeeping practices are, that can be adapted to the different conditions.
+Yet, I think that we could develop a basic toolbox of what good beekeeping practices are, that can be adapted to the different conditions.
 This includes also talking to farmers, veterinarians and those who want to “save the bees”.
 It’s about communicating the complexity and finding common solutions.
 Honey bees (and also other managed bee species) need to be included in the global strategy of the OIE.

 One thing that distresses me is seeing bee yards sitting in the middle of a field in the blazing sun without shade being provided.
 I think it is cruel.

 Hi Judy, thank you for your comment.
 You’re right, chosing the right site for the apiary is very important.
 Leaving them exposed to the sun like this absolutely doesn’t respect bee biology – they’re forest animals after all.
 Their natural caves would protect them from direct sun.
 This is also something that’s quite easy to respect.
 As I mention in my post, I think it’s mainly an educational issue.
 People see insects as little automats, but we have more and more evidence that this is not true.
 Let’s spread the word!

 yes it is i think they should provide some shade